Otorrhea: causes and treatment of fluid or discharge from the ear

 Otorrhea, or ear drainage, is a common condition that can affect people of any age.
 It can also be a sign of several health conditions, depending on the type of fluid coming out of the ear.
 Read on to learn more about this condition, its various types and how to treat ear drainage.

-Otorrhea is the medical term for ear drainage and is occasionally referred to as “watery ears” or “runny ears.”
-In most cases, this ear drainage is the result of a ruptured eardrum from an ear infection.
+Otorrhea is the medical term for ear drainage and is also sometimes referred to as “watery earsor runny ears”.
+In many cases, this ear drainage is the result of a ruptured eardrum from an ear infection.
 This hole in the eardrum allows fluid from your middle ear to drain out into your ear canal.
+You can develop otorrhea in the left ear or the right earor both—depending on the cause of the problem.

 Find your closest Miracle-Ear center